 Signature Accords

 After a day, on a blotter, Bigarade reveals a more mellow and rounded scent, where the bitter notes soften.
-It retains an aromatic freshness that continues to evoke the essence of the Mediterranean.
+It retains an aromatic freshness that continues to carries the essence of the Mediterranean.

 Evolution over time